vrsreeganesh/vrsreeganesh.github.io/README.md

 <!-- =============================== -->
 <!-- =============================== -->
 **DSP Firmware**, *Naval Physical and Oceanographic Laboratory*
-- Designed and developed DSP firmware with functionalities meeting client specifications and project constraints.
+- Created DSP firmware with multiple modes and functionalities meeting client specifications and project constraints.
-- Involves signal detection using matched-filtering and processing detected signal according to system mode.
+- Modes involved match-filtering for signal detection, and signal processing based on the current mode of operation.
 - Programmed, tested, and integrated functionalities in MATLAB; later translated to C (primarily C89).
 - Unified, tested, and assessed DSP firmware for deployment on TIVA-C, an ARM Cortex-M4F based MCU.
+-

 <!-- =============================== -->
 <!-- =============================== -->